MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/new-place.md

 ## Description

-Microsoft Places experiences are dependent upon a fully setup hierarchy among your rooms/workspaces, floors, and buildings.
+Microsoft Places experiences are dependent upon a fully set up hierarchy among your rooms/workspaces, floors, and buildings.
 Once buildings and floors are created, you can use ParentId define the hierarchy relationships between rooms/workspaces to floor and floors to buildings.

 You need to be assigned permissions before you can run this cmdlet.
 You must have either the Exchange MailRecipients role or the Places TenantPlacesManagement role.